 G2 is a commerce-driven democracy in action.
 Users rate & recommend the best SaaS products around the world and G2 crowns a victor.
 Verloop was named one of the best Chatbot providers in 2020 across all segments.

 I find software that I use every day on G2 all the time.
 I discovered Biteable, a DIY video-making platform software that helped me create videos like these.

 Verloop received positive reviews across the board.
 From websites to social media, Verloop’s conversational marketing tools were touted in every quarter in 2019.

 Rankings on G2 represent data provided by real users.
 We’re thankful since these awards represent the voice of the users across the globe and offer valuable insights into potential buyers everywhere.

 With the third-largest tech ecosystem in the world, India has built a strong reputation as a software development hub.
 We’re proud to announce that Verloop powers this movement by being one of India’s Top 25 software-as-a-service companies.

 G2 recognized the work that Verloop was doing in the MEA and SEA markets, saying –

-Verloop is placed amongst industry stalwarts like InMobi, HCL, and Tally.
+In Verloop 2109 report, we are placed amongst industry stalwarts like InMobi, HCL, and Tally.
 Much like with our title of G2’s Chatbot Leader, we’re grateful first and foremost for our users’ continued support in our journey.

 2019 saw the Verloop team launch WhatsApp Chatbots.